Substitute Nutrition Workers- Apply for positions online

 Apply Online.
 A notification e-mail will be sent to you with your application status.
 You must attend a pre-screening at the Nutrition Services Office, details will follow by e-mail.

 Substitute, part-time nutrition workers are needed in the Nutrition Department.
-The hourly rate for this position is $9.97 per hour.
+The hourly rate for this position is $12.91 per hour.
 These positions require a high school diploma or equivalent and candidate must have a current food handler’s permit.
-As of Aug.
-5, 2010, all new hires, including substitute nutrition workers require a background check with the District for a $53 dollar fee.
 Health Regulation #5.
 Any person, before entering or engaging in the manufacturing, preparation or handling of food or drink, or being employed in or around food in a restaurant, hotel, beer parlor, delicatessen or other food service establishment shall obtain a food handler permit.
+Reimbursement for your food handler's permit and non slip shoes can be obtained from Nutrition Services after completing the hiring process.
+As of Aug.
+5, 2010, all new hires, including substitute nutrition workers require a background check with the District for a $34 dollar fee.
+As required by the FBI and BCI, employees who have a break in service (resignation, inactivity, etc.) longer than five days will be required to complete a new background check and pay the associated fingerprint fee.
+We recommend Substitute Nutrition workers work once a month.
+However, it is necessary that Substitute Nutrition workers, work once every 3 months to remain in an active status and eligible to work.
 See below for information.

 Food Handler Permit Class Schedule

-You may get your food handler permit online at http://www.statefoodsafety.com for a $25.00 charge.
+We recommend that you get your food handler permit online at http://www.statefoodsafety.com.
+There will be a $25.00 charge.
 The permit is valid for three years.
 If you have questions about this website you can call the health department at (385)-468-3845.

 English: Press 1